MrHemanik/wandering-journey/README.md

 - ChangeLocation: Changes the location to the one specified
 - FollowUp: Instead of generating a new card, the card with the specified id will be loaded
 - UnlockAchievement: unlocks an achievement
 - TakeMoney: Takes money without showing the moneyLabel and without checking if you have enough.
-Used for thiefs that steal as much as they can
+Used for thieves that steal as much as they can
 - EndGame : Ends the game with a custom message.
 Happens when going to next card to let them read the followUp before.

 #### CardFlag